roadrunner-php/laravel-bridge/README.md

   command: 'php vendor/bin/rr-worker start'
 ```

-When RoadRunner creates a worker pool for a specific plugin, it sets the `RR_MODE` environment variable to indicate which plugin is being used.
+When RoadRunner creates a worker pool for a specific plugin,
+it sets the `RR_MODE` environment variable to indicate which plugin is being used.
-The Laravel Bridge checks this variable to determine which Worker class should handle the request based on your configuration.
+The Laravel Bridge checks this variable to determine
+which Worker class should handle the request based on your configuration.

-The selected worker then listens for requests from the RoadRunner server and handles them using the Octane worker, which clears the application state after each task (request, command, etc.).
+The selected worker then listens for requests from the RoadRunner server
+and handles them using the [Octane][octane] worker,
+which clears the application state after each task (request, command, etc.).

 ## Supported Plugins